Abstract submission is now open. Deadline: 21 June 2019

 Selection of the most appropriate topic is important as it determines who reviews your abstract.
 The Program Committee reserves the right to reassign your abstract to a more appropriate category.
 Abstracts will be accepted either for oral or poster presentation.

-• Epidemiology of HIV in European countries
+- Epidemiology of HIV and viral hepatitis in European countries

-• Treatment issues --- Hepatitis-HIV co-infection
+- Treatment issues --- hepatitis-HIV co-infection

-• Drug Interactions --- HIV and Hepatitis ARTs
+- Drug Interactions --- HIV and hepatitis ARTs

-• Monitoring and diagnostic tools
+- Monitoring and diagnostic tools for HIV and viral hepatitis

 We are pleased to offer free registration to young investigators with an accepted abstract and a 50% discount on the registration fee for young investigators without an accepted abstract.
 IMPORTANT: free registration is offered to the presenting author of the abstract only.